kyuubicle/YADL/README.md

   -	Play Button is now above the PWAD list, below the port/iwad/category options.

 # TODO
+- [ ] Allow directly specifying an icon for a playlist
 - [ ] Remember last category/playlist on startup
 - [ ] Better looking Text Prompts
 - [ ] Default pwad list to load with any playlist